matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 At so-called ‘networking events’ the purpose is too direct and artificial: there’s no real communication.
 Better to look for opportunities to naturally connect at a more personal level, leaving business to later.

-Join a sports club, go to local meetups, volunteer at a charity, organise something, find out where the people at the companies you’re interested in hang out after work.
+Sign up to a course, join a sports club, go to local meetups, volunteer at a charity, organise something, find out where the people at the companies you’re interested in hang out after work.

 Doing so randomly can be good (you never know when you might stumble upon an opportunity) but you can be strategic: try to find places frequented by the sort of people you’d like to meet.